Singularry (SINGULARRY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Singularry Historical Price

-According to the latest data gathered on Singularry live price page, the current price of Singularry is 0.01451449USD.
-The circulating supply of Singularry(SINGULARRY) is 999.90M SINGULARRY , giving it a market capitalization of $14.51M.
+According to the latest data gathered on Singularry live price page, the current price of Singularry is 0.01291558USD.
+The circulating supply of Singularry(SINGULARRY) is 999.90M SINGULARRY , giving it a market capitalization of $12.88M.

 The Singularry Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SINGULARRY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.